 Packaging your product properly for shipment does not only refer to correctly weighing and measuring the box.
 You should also ensure that the parcel is not packaged in an odd-shape (think cylindrical or multiple boxes attached together) because it will ultimately have to fit onto and travel upon an automatic processing belt when it reaches a sorting area.
 If a parcel does not fit or travel on the belt, it will be removed for manual sorting, and this is why you will receive a surcharge.

 Make sure you use robust packaging materials and that the contents of the box don't leak or slide around and that you don't ship any restricted products.
 Click here for our general packaging guidelines.

 Tip 2: Address and place your label correctly

-One of the benefits of shipping with Sendcloud is that your delivery addresses are automatically verified before a label can be created.
+One of the benefits of shipping with Sendcloud is that the platform will detect missing address information.
 If an order in your Sendcloud platform is missing, for example, the postcode, then you will have to correct the issue before printing the label.
-Don't forget to stick the label horizontally on the longest side of the parcel so the barcode can be correctly picked up by the automatic barcode scanners
+Don't forget to stick the label horizontally on the longest side of the parcel so the barcode can be correctly picked up by the automatic barcode scanners.

 Tip 3: Select the correct shipping method

 You can receive a surcharge for using the wrong shipping method to delivery your parcel.
 For example, shipping with DHL Europlus (business network) instead of DHLForYou when the delivery address is to a private/residential location, or shipping a 25kg product with DHLForYou when the maximum weight is 20kg.

 Be aware when shipping postal mail too - most carriers have specific methods for shipping postal mail or packages that are small enough to fit inside a letterbox. such as DHLForYou Letterbox.